fishyer/some-stars/README.md

 *   [shadcn-ui/taxonomy](https://github.com/shadcn-ui/taxonomy) - An open source application built using the new router, server components and everything new in Next.js 13.

-*   [mayooear/gpt4-pdf-chatbot-langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain) - GPT4 & LangChain Chatbot for large PDF docs
+*   [mayooear/ai-pdf-chatbot-langchain](https://github.com/mayooear/ai-pdf-chatbot-langchain) - LangChain & LangGraph AI chatbot for large PDF docs

 *   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - Chatbot for documentation, that allows you to chat with your data.
 Privately deployable, provides AI knowledge sharing and integrates knowledge into your AI workflow